School of Rock (company): Performances

-The school has "the ultimate goal of performing live in front of real crowds" and the official motto of the school is "To inspire the world to rock…on stage and in life".
+The students have "the ultimate goal of performing live in front of real crowds" and a motto often heard is "To inspire the world to rock…on stage and in life".
 The founder of the school stated in the documentary about the school "Don't come to watch kids play music.
 Come to watch kids play music well".

-The School year consists of up to three seasons, each composed of up to five different theme shows (depending on the size of the branch).
+The school year consists of up to three seasons, each composed of up to five different theme shows (depending on the size of the branch).
 Each show is dedicated to a particular artist, band, genre, time period or historical event.
 Although some shows are more technically demanding, students can sign up for any show no matter what the age or skill level (although approval by the show's director is occasionally required).
 Shows usually consist of 20 to 25 songs chosen by the show's director (usually one of the teachers at the school) to make a ninety-minute concert.
-Three-hour rehearsals are held every week in preparation.
-The shows are performed at local clubs twice, usually on Friday and Saturday nights, and sometimes Saturday night and Sunday afternoon; however, some of the schools have their own venue for performances.
-Tickets are sold to defray the rental cost of the venue, usually for $10.
+Rehearsals are held every week in preparation.
+The shows are performed at local clubs and venues; however, some of the schools have their own venue for performances.